schipeltaper/veganexplainer/index.md

 **Then there are two other forms of omega 3: DHA and EPA.
 Your body does convert ALA into DHA and EPA but this conversion isn't very efficient, so on a plant-based diet it is recommended to supplement 250 to 500 mg of combined EPA and DHA every single day.**
 > [https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines](https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines)
+> [Omega-3 Fatty Acids NIH](https://ods.od.nih.gov/factsheets/Omega3FattyAcids-HealthProfessional/)**There is no established Upper Limit (UL) of omega-3 EPA+DHA, but it is recommended not to consume too much. "according to the European Food Safety Authority, long-term consumption of EPA and DHA supplements at combined doses of up to about 5 g/day appears to be safe" and "Similarly, the FDA has concluded that dietary supplements providing no more than 5 g/day EPA and DHA are safe when used as recommended".
+It's regarded safe and but it's not necessary and there are some reasons for not taking so much: "The IOM did not establish a UL for any omega-3s, although it noted that high doses of DHA and/or EPA (900 mg/day of EPA plus 600 mg/day DHA or more for several weeks) might reduce immune function due to suppression of inflammatory responses".
+This is why we'll recommend less than 1 gram per day.**

 ### B12
 **And finally, arguably the most important nutrient of this video: vitamin B12**